 The restaurant and bar are located in front of the long sweeping beach with an imaginative menu that features the finest local produce.
 If you are feeling active you could try your hand at sailing in the sheltered bay or, alternatively, just indulge in a relaxing spa treatment.

-The delightfully boutique Hermitage Bay features 17 Hillside Cottage Suites, five Beachfront Cottage Suites and three Garden Suites.
-The Suites have been beautifully decorated in white and neutral shades with ‘contemporary colonial’ furnishings.
-All suites include: Italian linens by Rivolta Carmignani, Green and Blacks chocolates in the minibar, Aromatherapy Associates toiletries, freestanding bathtubs in en suite bathroom, iPod docking station, flat screen TV with DVD player, wifi and air conditioning.
+The delightfully boutique Hermitage Bay features 17 Hillside Pool Suites, five Beachfront Suites and four Garden Suites.
+The Suites have been beautifully decorated in white and neutral shades with ‘contemporary colonial’ furnishings and wooden floors.
+All suites feature Italian linens, smartphone connections, mini-bar, flat screen TV with DVD player, wifi and air conditioning.

 We would recommend this resort for adults.
 Hermitage Bay does not accept children under the age of 14 years.

 Children over fourteen years may only stay in Garden Suite or Beachfront Suites, maximum of 1 child per suite.

 Facilities at Hermitage Bay include a beachside restaurant and bar, pool, Spa, non-motorized water sports including kayaks, snorkeling, sunfish sailing and Hobie Cats.